Punktum-dk/epp-service-specification/README.md

 Please note:

 - `authInfo` section is ignored is not recommended for transport of end-user passwords
-- User-creation is silent and the designated user is not notified about the the creation, unless this is a part of the proces of associating the user with other objects
+- User-creation is silent and the designated user is not notified about the the creation, unless this is a part of the process of associating the user with other objects

 <a id="create-contact-request"></a>
 #### create contact request